mota-rezende/mota-rezende/README.md

 •    🚀	Scientific Initiation Researcher in computer simulation of rocket trajectories with Matlab;
 <br>

-•    📚 Knowledge in programming, computing (software and hardware), electronics and mechanics;
+•    📚 Knowledge in programming, computing (software and hardware), electronics and mechanics.
 <br>

 ### Contacts: